-Teri Lynn Kiss, President-elect, AACN Board
+Teri Lynn Kiss, President

-July 2013 – June 2014
+July 2014 – June 2015

-Teri Lynn Kiss, RN, MS, MSSW, CNML, CMSRN, serves a one-year term as president-elect on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2013, to June 30, 2014.
-She previously served as a director on the AACN board from July 1, 2009, to June 30, 2012, acting as treasurer from 2011 to 2012.
+Teri Lynn Kiss, RN, MS, MSSW, CNML, CMSRN, serves a one-year term as president on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2015.

 Kiss served on AACN’s Strategic Thinking Committee in 2009–2010 and 2011–2012 and on the Nominating Committee in 2007–2008.
-She also was Chapter Advisory Team board liaison, a Board Learning Partner and a member of the Board Advisory Team.
+She also was Chapter Advisory Team board liaison, a board learning partner and a member of the Board Advisory Team.

-A frequent presenter on nursing evidence-based practice, communication and leadership topics, Kiss spoke on “Healthy Work Environment: A Necessary Foundation for Evidence-Based Practice” and “Evidence-Based Practice: A Way to Be, Not a Thing to Do” at the Alaska Nursing Association Statewide Nursing Conference in 2010.
+A frequent presenter on evidence-based nursing practice, communication and leadership topics, Kiss spoke on “Healthy Work Environment: A Necessary Foundation for Evidence-Based Practice” and “Evidence-Based Practice: A Way to Be, Not a Thing to Do” at the Alaska Nursing Association Statewide Nursing Conference in 2010.

 In 2011, she presented “Transforming CHNG to CHANGE” at the Fairbanks Memorial Hospital Shared Leadership Retreat and “How to Talk Even When It Is the Last Thing You Want to Do” and “Developing Critical Thinking” for the hospital’s preceptor class.
-She co-presented on “Communication: A Means to an End” in 2010 and 2011 at Fairbanks Memorial Hospital.
+She co-presented “Communication: A Means to an End” in 2010 and 2011 at Fairbanks Memorial Hospital.

-A member of the American Society of Professionals in Patient Safety, the Academy of Medical-Surgical Nurses and the National Association for Health Quality, Kiss earned a Bachelor of Science in nursing from the University of Southern Mississippi, Hattiesburg, in 1977.
-She received a Master of Science in social work from the University of Tennessee, Knoxville, in 1983 and a Master of Science in nursing education from the University of Alaska, Anchorage, in 2008.
+Kiss is a member of the American Society of Professionals in Patient Safety, Academy of Medical-Surgical Nurses and National Association for Healthcare Quality.

+She earned a Bachelor of Science in nursing from University of Southern Mississippi, Hattiesburg, in 1977.
+She received a Master of Science in social work from University of Tennessee, Knoxville, in 1983 and a Master of Science in nursing education from University of Alaska, Anchorage, in 2008.
 Kiss is also a CCRN alumnus, having held that certification for 25 years.